 To make the right choice, ask yourself – do you want to have the bare-bones functionality like pressing the “Start” button on a timer?
 Or do you want to be able to set up projects and costs and cooperate with your colleagues inside the time management software?

 If you are not yet sure, the smartest tactic is to pick a tool that gives you the basics straight away but also offers an option to upgrade later if your team grows or if your needs diversify.
-DeskTime is a great option for scaling – start today for free and decide if you need a more versatile tool later!
+DeskTime is a great option for scaling – start personal time tracking today for free and decide if you need a more versatile tool later!

 FYI – the DeskTime Lite plan is free forever, for up to one user – sign up here.

 Alternatively, you can try the DeskTime Pro plan – it’s free for 14 days and you don’t need to add your credit card.
 If you do not want to upgrade afterward, you can go to your settings and set up the Lite plan instead.

 Did you find this article useful?
 Give it a clap!41

 Psst!
 You can clap more than once if you really loved it 🙂